furio1999/furio1999.github.io/_pages/athlete.md

 ---
 layout: archive
 permalink: /athlete/
-author_profile: False # how to have no side column and full image page?
+author_profile: True # how to have no side column and full image page?
 ---

 <html>